stephenjwilson/MeTeOR/README.md

 ```bash
 node -v
 ```
-If it needs to be installed. go to their [website](https://nodejs.org/en/download/).
+If it needs to be installed. go to their [website](https://nodejs.org/en/download/). or:

 To install dat:
 ```bash